wasi-m/maps-documentation/docs/routing/decoding.md

 import sys

-#six degrees of precision in valhalla
+#six degrees of precision in Directions API
 inv = 1.0 / 1e6;

 #decode an encoded string